aginies/ai/ollama/README.md

 ### 1. Define the Systemd Unit File

 Create a new file named `ollama-rocm.service` in `/etc/systemd/system/`.
-Adjsut the value to your needs, especially the volume.
+Adjsut the value to your needs, especially the volume. for NVIDIA user set **IMAGES=ollama/ollama** and adjust the container name and service.

 ```bash
 # vi /etc/systemd/system/ollama-rocm.service